nus-cs2103-AY2021S2/ip/docs/README.md

-# Duke project template
+# Duke project

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a project named after the Java mascot Duke.
+Given below are instructions on how to use the interactive Duke bot.

 # User Guide
 ## Setting up in Intellij